-Executive Producer – Andrew Himes was founding director of the Charter for Compassion International, and is now Director of Collective Impact for the Carbon Leadership Forum.
+Executive Producer – Andrew Himes was founding director of Charter for Compassion International in 2011, and is currently Director of Collective Impact for the Carbon Leadership Forum (Unversity of Washington, College of Built Environments).
 Andrew has been working for social change since the 1960's.
 During the 1980s, Himes spent several years as a technology journalist and editor, and In 1992 went to work for Microsoft, where he helped pioneer the company's embrace of the Internet by managing the first web team at Microsoft.
 In 2004, he produced his first film, Voices in Wartime, a documentary that uses poetry to explore the trauma of war.
 He was the co-editor of the Voices in Wartime Anthology, and director of the short film on PTSD, Beyond Wartime.
-He was author of The Sword of the Lord: The Roots of Fundamentalism in an American Family.
-In 2011, Andrew was founding executive director for Charter for Compassion.
-Today, Andrew is Director for Collective Impact at the Carbon Leadership Forum (Unversity of Washington, College of Built Environments.
+He is author of The Sword of the Lord: The Roots of Fundamentalism in an American Family.

 Writer/producer/director – Rick King got his start in film studying with pioneering documentary filmmaker Richard Leacock at M.I.T.
 After graduating from Stanford University, he learned his craft as an editor, producer, writer, and director in documentaries and advertisements.
 King has directed 12 feature films.
 Hard Choices was on Roger Ebert's top ten list for 1986.
 Quick was voted best independent feature at the Houston Film Festival.
 Two of his movies – Hard Choices and Off the Wall - were in the Sundance Film Festival.
 King was co-producer and shared story credit for Point Break, starring Keanu Reeves and Patrick Swayze.
 He has been involved as a producer on three other features, including Traveller with Bill Paxton, Mark Wahlberg, and Julianna Margulies.
 In television, King was the Ace award winner for best director of a dramatic series for Dusk to Dawn, an episode in the series, Vietnam War Story, for HBO.
 He wrote and produced Portrait of Japan, a four-hour documentary for Turner Broadcasting.
 King has written and directed numerous other television documentaries on subjects as varied as street kids, the Brontë sisters, 19th century explorers, and author Tom Wolfe for The Learning Channel and National Geographic Television.
 Most recently, King wrote, produced, and directed a two-hour documentary on the spread of nuclear weapons – Nuclear Nightmares - for Public Broadcasting and directed, wrote, and produced a one-hour documentary on secret negotiations for reconciliation between Kennedy and Castro for the Discovery/Times Channel.